pip-webui/pip-webui-tutorial/step10/Readme.md

 </head>
 ```

-Because of state 'events' is abstract now, you need to change link to events tool in application configuration.
+Because 'events' is now abstract, you need to change the link to the events tool in the app configuration.
-Open **index.ts** and change state name of first link in the first section from 'events' to 'events.list'.
+Open **index.ts** and change the state name of the first link in the first section from 'events' to 'events.list'.

 ```javascript
 'use strict';